Skip to main content

 }

-• name - optional parameter, allows you to override the name of the scraper to which the sessions belong, by default it is equal to the name of the scraper in which the initialization takes place
+• name - optional parameter, allows overriding the name of the scraper to which the sessions belong, defaults to the name of the scraper where initialization occurs

-• canChangeProxy - optional parameter, the ability to change the proxy, by default it is equal to 1
+• canChangeProxy - optional parameter, ability to change the proxy, defaults to 1

-• domain - optional parameter, specifies to search for sessions among all saved for this scraper (if the value is not set), or only for a specific domain (you need to specify the domain with a dot in front, for example .site.com)
+• domain - optional parameter, indicates whether to search for sessions among all saved for this scraper (if the value is not set), or only for a specific domain (you must specify the domain with a dot in front, for example .site.com)

 There are several functions for working with sessions: